malwaremama/SkilletPurgatory/README.md

 __Step-1 of the Demo is Now Complete__

 ###### [Step-2] - Override
+**You should not proceed with this step until Step-1 has loaded succesfully and you were able to execute the demo**
 1. Fill out the required fields and hit "Submit"
 * Remember when I said to take note of the DAG name?!
 2. Verify the configurations have been pushed to the NGFW - you should now see: